Despite all the technology at our disposal, what do scammers most often use to defraud their victims? The good old phone.

 In best-case scenarios, these “opportunities” won’t earn you anywhere near as much as you’re led to believe.
 In a worst-case scenario, you could be out thousands of dollars with nothing to show for it.

-Last, but certainly not least, we have call back scams, also known as one ring scams.
+Last, we have the call back scam, also known as one ring scam.

 Here, a scammer will call your phone (usually a mobile phone), let it ring once, and then hang up.
 The number comes with a domestic-looking area code, so your natural instinct is to call them back.

 If you do, these scammers might convince you to listen to a lengthy message, or a live person on the other end might try and keep you on the line as long as possible.

 It’s not until you get your phone bill that you realize you were duped into calling some kind of international hotline, with an expensive connection charge, as well as outrageous per-minute fees.

 Alright, we’ve covered a lot of ground so far.
 We now know many of the most common tactics used to perpetrate phone scams, but what we don’t know is why they’re so effective.

 Think of a magic trick; something as simple as a red ball disappearing in front of your eyes.

 As adults, we know that the ball isn’t really disappearing.
 Instead, we recognize that the magician used a well-practiced sleight of hand to deceive our brains into thinking that it’s vanished.

 In other words, the magician is exploiting the inherent weaknesses in our brains to make us believe something that hasn’t actually occurred.